vladkol/ShaderFlix/README.md

 Browse shaders from Shadertoy.com on your device and enjoy great visual experiences.
 Shadertoy is a platform where developers can prototype, experiment, teach, learn, inspire and share visual creations with the community.

 It is a C++ port of [ShaderToy iOS app](https://github.com/beautypi/shadertoy-iOS-v2).
 While it is a Windows 10 UWP app, pretty much everything but UI is portable C++ code.
 Currently, it doesn't support multipass shaders.
 Shaders with webcam, video and audio input are supported, but don't receive real input data.
+Overall, the source code requires a lot of refactoring which is a part of ongoing multipass support development.

 To build this app, you need Visual Studio 2015 Update 3 or later, with latest Universal Windows Platform SDK.
-IT uses Project "ANGLE" for OpenGL ES layer, libcURL for networking, rapidJSON for JSON parsing.
-Feel free to make derivatives on Windows and other platforms.
+IT uses [Project "ANGLE"](https://github.com/Microsoft/angle) as OpenGL ES layer, libcURL for networking, rapidJSON for JSON parsing.
+Feel free to make derivatives on Windows and other platforms. **Pull requests with great improvements are very welcome!**

 ![screenshot](https://cloud.githubusercontent.com/assets/4735184/18058010/4232e16e-6dc7-11e6-8d36-5ce909c6edaa.png)